-THEO 0653 Creation and New Creation: Salvation and The Renewal of Earth
+THEO 0653 (3) Creation and New Creation: Salvation and the Renewal of the Earth

-This course studies the biblical theology of salvation, particularly as it relates to the place of the created order in God’s redemptive plan, earth stewardship, and the meaning of “the restoration of all things” in the New Creation by the Spirit through the salvific and healing work of Jesus Christ.
-The course draws on biblical, historical, and systematic theology, cross-referencing to contemporary ecological and environmental issues.
+— Studies the biblical theology of salvation, particularly as it relates to the place of the created order in God’s redemptive plan, earth stewardship and the meaning of “the restoration of all things” in the New Creation by the Spirit through the salvific and healing work of Jesus Christ.
+Draws on biblical, historical and systematic theology, cross-referencing to contemporary ecological and environmental issues.